 The email marketing service you choose should include customisable sign-up forms and landing pages for collecting emails.
 It should have an easy-to-use email editor for designing emails that your readers will enjoy receiving.
 And it should also enable you to set up automated welcome emails so that you can greet new subscribers the moment they sign up.

 There are dozens of options out there.
-But for authors just starting out with their mailing list, we recommend EmailOctopus.
+But we recommend EmailOctopus, email marketing for authors, especially if you’re just starting out with your mailing list.
 It’s free for your first 2,500 subscribers and gives you access to all the features you need to grow your audience.

 Plus, EmailOctopus has a direct integration with BookFunnel and social icons for adding links to BookBub, Goodreads and Amazon in your emails.
 (It’s the little things that count).